huq-industries/sourcekit-ios/README.md

 SourceKit from Huq makes use of APIs that are not available in the simulator.
 Test **on your device** while **connected to WiFi**.

 ---

-### Advanced usage

-You can overlay Huq Industries' Physical Insight events with your own by adding `Custom Events`, arbitrary tags to describe what your user is doing in your app.
-For example, you might interest you to know that *'most users* `[carry out a certain action in-app]` *when they're* `[at home, or at work, or wheverver]`'.
-The following example shows how you layer Huq’s Insight events with your own Custom Event tags to indicate what a user was doing in your app at that time.
-Event tags that you log are recorded together with the next Huq event that is submitted.

 #### Swift